Politics drives Europe's schizophrenia on banks

 In France, contenders for the opposition Socialist party nomination in next year's presidential election have been vying with proposals to tax, control and break up the banks.

-Arnaud Montebourg, an up-and-coming Socialist, advocates levying 250 billion euros (216 billion pounds) from the financial sector in the euro zone and putting banks under "tutelage", with state directors in the boardroom, to force them to fund the real economy.
+Arnaud Montebourg, an up-and-coming Socialist, advocates levying 250 billion euros from the financial sector in the euro zone and putting banks under "tutelage," with state directors in the boardroom, to force them to fund the real economy.

 INDIGNATION